 When you are in the planning phase of pulling your building project together, you will want to determine what type of contractors may be required for the job.
 If you are adding a tennis court to a park, you may only need a residential contractor.
 Or, if you are investing in a new shopping center, you will need to tap a wider range of support businesses.
 If you need more than the usual builder, electrical, and plumbing contractors, start to think commercial.

-Your project will include the expansion of local road systems, new traffic lights, integration into the communication networks, and impact the sewer system.
+Your project will include the expansion of local road systems, new traffic lights, integration into the communication networks, and impact on the sewer system.
 Your commercial contractor will have the engineering professionals on staff or within reach to tackle major construction tasks with confidence.
-They may have project managers assigned to different portions of the entire plan–one for the roads and one for the buildings.
+They may have project managers who are working on different portions of the entire plan-one for the roads and one for the buildings.
 Not only are they hiring the workers needed to do the physical labor, but they are also prepared to attend zoning meetings, anticipate new licensing and permits, and address ecological impact studies.